docupike/docs/docs/index.md

 ---
-title: IT documentation with i-doit
+title: Documentation of things with i-doit.cloud
 description: Overview
 lang: en
 ---

-# IT documentation with i-doit
+# Documentation of things with i-doit.cloud

-i-doit ("I document IT") is a fully-featured Web application for CMDB (Configuration Management Databases), IT asset management (ITAM) and IT documentation. i-doit is maintained by the company synetics GmbH, located in Düsseldorf/Germany.
+With i-doit.cloud, you can document all technical and administrative information in your organization together in one place.
+One documentation for all use cases to optimize and automate critical processes.
+Create the digital twin of all things that matter to your business and ensure interoperability between platforms and systems on the basis of a well structured documentation system! i-doit.cloud is operated by synetics GmbH,  located in Düsseldorf/Germany.

-!!! info "i-doit `v1` vs. `v2`"
+!!! info "i-doit.cloud vs. i-doit `v1`"
-    This Web site is all about version `2` of i-doit.
-If you're looking for the documentation of version `1` please visit our [knowledge base](https://kb.i-doit.com/display/en/).
+    This Web site is all about i-doit.cloud.
+If you're looking for the documentation of i-doit `v1` please visit our [knowledge base](https://kb.i-doit.com/display/en/).